LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

 It is assumed that these operators remain active (once the Logtalk compiler and runtime files are loaded) until the end of the Prolog session (this is the usual behavior of most Prolog compilers).
-Note that these operator definitions are compatible with the pre-defined operators in the Prolog ISO standard.
+Note that these operator definitions are compatible with the predefined operators in the Prolog ISO standard.

 .. _messages_sending: